brittneyleighb/DatabaseDesignMasterReference/README.md

 My personal study reference, synthesized from notes and concepts I worked through in graduate database design coursework.
 The content here is original synthesis.
 The concepts are universal database knowledge, but the explanations, metaphors, and real-world scenarios are my own framings, written for my own understanding.
 This single document combines four resources:

 1. **Quick-reference cheatsheet:** compact tables for fast lookup
-2. **In-depth concept summaries:** explanations with metaphors, plain-English layman descriptions, and real-world scenarios
+2. **In-depth concept summaries:** explanations with metaphors, everyday-language overviews, and real-world scenarios
 3. **Glossary:** alphabetized definitions of every key term
 4. **Documentation & further learning:** curated external links